dotlang/language/README.md

 - empty/undefined/not-initialized state of a variable is named "default" state and is shown by `default(T)`.
 - Value of a variable before initialization is `default(T)`.
 - You can also return `default(T)` when you want to indicate invalid state for a variable.
+- For example, you can write `func int(d: Dow) ...` function to provide custom code to convert Day-of-Week type to int.

 ###Undef instance